If it ain’t broken, don’t fix it.

 The only exception?
 Well, if you live somewhere cold and your skin’s constantly under the attack of unrelenting cold winds and low temperatures, you may want to add a moisturiser to give your natural skin’s defences a boost and prevent dryness.

-- Cerave PM Facial Moisturising Lotion ($10.94): niacinamide + ceramides.
-Available at Walmart.
+- Cerave PM Facial Moisturising Lotion ($10.94): available at Dermstore, Ulta and Walmart

-- Drunk Elephant Protini Polypeptide Cream ($68.00): peptides + amino acids.
-Available at Sephora.
+- Drunk Elephant Protini Polypeptide Cream ($68.00): available at Cult Beauty, Sephora and SpaceNK

-- Paula’s `Choice Calm Redness Relief Moisturiser Normal To Oily ($29.00): antioxidants + anti-irritants.
-Available at Paula’s Choice.
+- Paula’s Choice Calm Redness Relief Moisturiser Normal To Oily ($29.00): available at Paula’s Choice

 Related: Does Everyone Needs A Moisturiser?